nesi/hpc_training/_lessons/maui-and-mahuika/09-building-code-on-mahuika.md

 * how to compile code (Fortran, C, C++)
 * how to link against libraries

-The example programs used in this lesson can be found in the [\_code](https://github.com/nesi/hpc_training/tree/gh-pages/_code) directory of the "hpc_training" repository.
+Example programs used can be found [here](https://github.com/nesi/hpc_training/tree/gh-pages/_code).

-**Content is still under development.
-Check back soon.**

 ## Where to build
 Build processes can be performed on the Mahuika login nodes, `login.mahuika.nesi.org.nz`.
 Please be aware, that these login nodes are limited and shared resources.
 Please limit the amount of processes on these nodes (avoid `make -j`, instead use `make -j 5`).
 Larger build processes should be performed from a compute node, where you can also ask for a larger amount of compute resources to build your code.